 - A couple of big chunky chalk sticks is a cheap and easy party gift for little ones.
 Kids love drawing on the pavement, and parents love that they don’t have to clean up the mess.

-- Toy cars are always a hit and you can buy packs and split them to keep the cost down.
+- Party bag toys such as toy cars are always a hit and you can buy packs and split them to keep the cost down.

 - A bucket and spade.
 This would be perfect if you were having a party at the beach or a park with a sandpit.
 You can give them out at the start of the party rather than the end and you have the entertainment covered as well.